 Diana Ross embodies the term “diva.”
-Before hitting it big with The Supremes, the icon wanted to become a clothing designer, so it’s no surprise that she was able to leave an indelible imprint on the world of fashion.
-Her legendary big hair and sparkly gowns helped to not only define an era, but arguably, laid the blueprint for what it meant to be a Black female superstar: glamour, and lots of it.
+Before hitting it big with the Supremes, the icon wanted to become a clothing designer, so it’s no surprise that she was able to leave an indelible imprint on the world of fashion.
+Her legendary big hair and sparkly gowns helped to not only define an era, but also, arguably, laid the blueprint for what it meant to be a Black female superstar: glamour, and lots of it.

 MISSY ELLIOTT: The Rule Breaker

 Serious, sexy or seriously sexy.
 Before Missy Elliott, those were the primary lanes occupied by women in hip hop.
 But with her 1997 music video “The Rain,” Missy proved that she wouldn’t be confined by any industry limitations.
 The garbage bag suit, the bald head from “She’s a B****,”and her affinity for retro Adidas gear turned street fashion on its head.